afaa97/Anki-MultiLang-Template/README.md

-# Anki Multi Language Template
+# Anki Multi Language Template (WIP)
 This is a custom vocabulary learning template designed for Anki.
 This was made to learn 3 languages at the same time in order to maximize productivity and progress.

 > Note: This template only works for Windows (for now)
+> THIS IS A WORK IN PROGRESS.
+NOTHING IS RELEASED.

 ## 👓 Preview